Zettrex/feu2-semester-project-2/data/README.md

 #### Repository

 The provided HTML files are a way to test sending data to the server endpoints, but you can't send data to the server in a React or Vue project that way.
-Examples of posting data in the frontend frameworks will be provided.
+You will need to send data to the server endpoints using `POST` requests from forms using a libaray like React Hook Form.

 -   the contact form should send data to http://localhost/hotel-api/contact-success.php
 -   the enquiry form should send data to http://localhost/hotel-api/enquiry-success.php